FORMAT & STRUCTURE

 - Modified Swiss-style (50-minute rounds)

-- Day One will consist of 8 Swiss Rounds followed by a cut and one final Swiss round.
-Day Two will consist of 6 Swiss Rounds and the Top 8 single-elimination playoff.
+- Day One will consist of 8 Swiss Rounds.
+Day Two will consist of 6 Swiss Rounds and the Top 4 single-elimination playoff.

-- All players with an X-2-0 record (or better) or the top 64 players – whichever is greater – advance to the 9th round of Day One and the second day of competition for prizes and invitations.
+- All teams with an X-2-0 record (or better) or the top 40 teams – whichever is greater – advance to the second day of competition for prizes and invitations.

-- The Top 8 players after the final Swiss round on Day Two will advance to the Top 8 single-elimination playoff.
+- The Top 4 teams after the final Swiss round on Day Two will advance to the Top 8 single-elimination playoff.

-- Top 8 playoff matches will be best 2 of 3, with no time limit.
+- Top 4 playoff matches will be best 2 of 3 per individual match, with no time limit.
 (Players are still expected to play at a normal pace and complete playoff matches in a reasonable amount of time.)